Frank Bakke-Jensen

 Frank Bakke-Jensen (born 8 March 1965 in Båtsfjord) is a Norwegian politician for the Conservative Party.
 He served as minister of defence from 2017 to 2021, and minister of European affairs from 2016 to 2017.
-He was mayor of Båtsfjord from 2007 until his election to the Storting from Finnmark in 2009.
+He was mayor of Båtsfjord Municipality from 2007 until his election to the Storting from Finnmark in 2009.
 Bakke-Jensen formerly worked as a ship's electrician between Hammerfest and Tromsø, and has also worked as a teacher and self-employed pilot at Båtsfjord Airport.
 He has also performed military service in the UN Lebanon conflict.

 Career

 Mayor of Båtsfjord

-Bakke-Jensen was elected mayor in 2007, despite the Labour Party winning 54.7 percent of the vote, and nine of the fifteen representatives in the municipality.
+Bakke-Jensen was elected mayor of Båtsfjord Municipality in 2007, despite the Labour Party winning 54.7 percent of the vote, and nine of the fifteen representatives in the municipality.
 After the elections for mayor saw many the Labour Party split from the party, and when the elections saw two of the breakaway groups elected.
 One of the breakaway groups did not attend the nomination meeting, and the other did not vote with his party.
-Therefore, Bakke-Jensen was elected with the Conservative’s four votes, Progress Party's two representatives deciding not to support the Labour Party.
+Therefore, Bakke-Jensen was elected with the Conservative's four votes, Progress Party's two representatives deciding not to support the Labour Party.
 As mayor, Bakke-Jensen notably decided that Båtsfjord should have its own high school within the municipality.

 Minister of European Affairs

 Bakke-Jensen entered the Solberg cabinet following a reshuffle in December 2016, when he was appointed Minister of European Affairs and Minister of Nordic Cooperation.

 In early January 2017, Bakke-Jensen issued an apology for a piece criticising the EU and EEA, which later turned out not to be written by him, but by Progress Party politician Jan Henrik Fredriksen.
-Bakke-Jensen further explained that Finnmark Dagblad had made a mistake, and that they had been sent the article by Fredriksen, but had mistakingly added Bakke-Jensen's name and picture.
+Bakke-Jensen further explained that Finnmark Dagblad had made a mistake, and that they had been sent the article by Fredriksen, but had mistakenly added Bakke-Jensen's name and picture.

 In May, Centre Party leader Trygve Slagsvold Vedum asked Bakke-Jensen in a parliamentary session, if he supported Erna Solberg's former statement that they would want to install the Euro in Norway.
 Bakke-Jensen said that there currently was no debate on EU membership and that it didn't have a first priority.

 In early September, Bakke-Jensen expressed that Norway has to keep in mind that any future deals with the United Kingdom in a subsequent exit from the European Union, would be worse for Norwegians.